Modernizing Census Data Dissemination

 Team members:

-The Data Dissemination Task Force members were 16 cross-functional executives from the bureau.
+The Data Dissemination Task Force members was a cross-functional team of 16 executives from across the bureau.
 The five MITRE team members were project managers, system engineers, and business strategies.

 Strategic Design Activities